sejsworld/am-co-api/README.md

 SBT can be installed from https://www.scala-sbt.org/

-Run in dev mode with reload enabled
+Run in dev mode with reload enabled on osx
+- mkdir ~/data
 - sbt clean compile ~run
 - goto localhost:9000